Back to All Events

 Speakers:

 Paul J. Staiti, Alumnae Foundation Professor of Fine Arts at Mount Holyoke College, is the author of books and essays on John Singleton Copley, Gilbert Stuart, Samuel F. B. Morse, William Michael Harnett, and Winslow Homer.
+He has lectured at the Louvre, the Museum of Fine Arts Boston, and the Metropolitan Museum of Art, and has been the recipient of senior fellowships from the National Endowment for the Humanities three times.
+He teaches courses on American art and architecture, as well as American cinema.
+In 2009 he was honored with Mount Holyoke’s Distinguished Teacher award.

 Anna Reynolds is Surveyor of The King’s Pictures at Royal Collection Trust, where she oversees the curatorial, conservation and art-handling departments responsible for oil paintings, watercolours, prints, drawings and photographs.
 Anna has worked at Royal Collection Trust since 2008.
 Anna’s experience combines twenty years of art history with a background in business strategy and a degree in psychology.
 She completed her Master’s degree in Dress History at the Courtauld Institute, and her research has continued to explore the relationship between Western portraiture and material culture during the 17th, 18th and 19th centuries.
 In 2017 Anna was awarded the Polaire Weissman fellowship at the Metropolitan Museum in New York, where she studied the role of fashion in the paintings of John Singer Sargent.
 Her exhibitions and associated publications include In Fine Style: The Art of Tudor and Stuart Fashion (2013), Portrait of the Artist (2016) and Style and Society: Dressing the Georgians (2023).

 Adam Chen is an art historian and curator with a focus on British and American art of the late-18th and early-19th centuries.
-His projects include Life and Liberty: The American ‘Revolution in the Art’ (June 2026 – June 2027) at Tate Britain, a show examining the history paintings of the Anglo-American artists Benjamin West and John Singleton Copley.
+His projects include ‘Life and Liberty: American Painters and the 'Revolution' in Art, 1770-90’ (June 2026 – June 2027) at Tate Britain, a show examining the history paintings of the Anglo-American artists Benjamin West and John Singleton Copley.
 Adam graduated summa cum laude with a BA and MA from Yale University and is currently pursuing a doctorate in the History of Art and Architecture at Harvard.

 Thomas Ardill was recently made curator of London, 1700-1815 at London Museum, having been curator of paintings, prints and drawings since 2016.
 He previously worked at Tate Britain where he catalogued the Scottish sketchbooks and drawings in the JMW Turner Bequest and curated several displays in the Clore Gallery.
 He curated of A World of Care: Turner and the Environment at Turner’s House in 2024, and has published widely on the artist, most recently a survey of ecocritical scholarship in Turner and Constable: Rivals and Originals (Tate Publishing, 2025).
 He holds an MA and PhD from the Courtauld Institute, and his thesis examined religious painting in Britain, 1800-1832, including the work of Benjamin West and his followers.